Are you looking for “what should I add in office cleaning contracts?” as a professional cleaner? Well you’ve come to the right place!

 - Insures payment of your invoices.

-- Explains exactly what you are being compensated for.
+- Explains exactly what you’re being compensated for.

-- Brings reassurance to your customers that you will perform the job.
+- Brings reassurance to your customers that you’ll perform the job.

 What matters most is the business relationship between you, the cleaning contractor, and your customer.
 The professional office cleaning contract should reflect a mutual exchange of value between you both.
 Trust me it really makes a difference to have everything in writing.

 In our personal experience, we almost lost our most lucrative commercial cleaning contract.
-And, if we didn’t have a sound contract in place before our customer had a takeover, we would have lost over $12,000.00 a month and had to lay off 5 employees.
+And, if we didn’t have a sound contract in place before our customer had a takeover, we would’ve lost over $12,000.00 a month and had to lay off 5 employees.

 So, having important information in your commercial cleaning contracts is important.

-We don’t want you to read and click away, take a peek at this homework assignment so that you can apply what you have just read.
+I don’t want you to read and click away, take a peek at this take-a-way assignment so that you can apply what you’ve just read.

-Homework: Before you go on your next commercial cleaning walk-through, research your local governing municipality, (city, state, county, or province), to find out what is legal to have in a professional office cleaning contract.
+TAKEAWAY: Before you go on your next commercial cleaning walk-through, research your local business affairs office, (city, state, county, or province), to find out what is legal to have in a professional office cleaning contract.
 Then, consider adding the 10 components outlined here in this article.
-Next, grab your two FREE DOWNLOADS, customer profile worksheets for office cleaning and office cleaning checklists.
+Next, grab your INSTANT ACCESS DOWNLOADS, customer profile worksheets for office cleaning and office cleaning checklists.
 Lastly, create your very own cleaning contracts.
 Since this is for your business, you can get as detailed as you like.

 Conclusion, “What Should I Add in Office Cleaning Contracts?”